Christopher Columbus: The Discovery: Critical

 The film received mostly negative reviews, with a rotten 7% rating on Rotten Tomatoes based on 29 reviews, with the website's critical consensus reading "Ironically, for a biopic about a voyage many associate with people accepting that the world is round, Christopher Columbus: The Discovery falls completely flat."
 Roger Ebert criticized Brando and gave the movie one out of four stars, stating "This movie takes one of history's great stories and treats it in such a lackluster manner that Columbus's voyage seems as endless to us as it did to his crew."
 It is also on his "Most Hated" list.
-Brando's performance, in particular, was singled out as his "worst" by critic Paul Brenner of ArtistDirect.
+Brando's performance, in particular, was singled out as his "worst" by critic Paul Brenner of Artistdirect.

 Vincent Canby of The New York Times called the picture "expensive, sloppy and, at its most ambitious, a frail reminder of the Warner Brothers swashbucklers that Michael Curtiz used to turn out with Errol Flynn."
 Peter Rainer of the Los Angeles Times said "it's not politically correct.
 It's also not cinematically correct, humanly correct or historically correct.
 With one possible exception: The reconstructed versions of the Nina, Pinta and Santa Maria look pretty correct—more so at least than the actors who sail them."
 A Newsweek reviewer called the film a "characterless movie that seems to have been made for no better reason than the marketing ploy of a 500th anniversary."
 Film critic and historian Leonard Maltin declared the picture a "BOMB" (he gave 1492: Conquest of Paradise an only-slightly better rating, and conveyed his sentiments with this variation on the popular rhyme: "In nineteen-hundred-and-ninety-two, Columbus sailed two screen boo-boos.")...adding that the movie was hardly ripe for re-discovery, and lamenting "Is this any way to celebrate the 500th anniversary of Europe's finding America?"

 Audiences surveyed by CinemaScore gave the film a grade of "C" on scale of A+ to F.

 Awards

 Tom Selleck won the Golden Raspberry Award for Worst Supporting Actor.
-Marlon Brando was also nominated for Worst Supporting Actor and the film received another four Golden Raspberry Award nominations including; Worst Picture, Worst Director – John Glen, Worst New Star – Georges Corraface and Worst Screenplay – Mario Puzo.
+Marlon Brando was also nominated for Worst Supporting Actor and the film received another four Golden Raspberry Award nominations including; Worst Picture, Worst Director – John Glen, Worst New Star – Georges Corraface and Worst Screenplay – Mario Puzo at the 13th Golden Raspberry Awards.
 At the 1992 Stinkers Bad Movie Awards, it received a nomination for Worst Picture.